Upper Level Course Requirements

 Professional Role Transformation (NUR3825) is required as the first upper-level nursing course and Professional Nursing Excellence (NUR 4940C) is a capstone course which is taken during the final term of enrollment in the nursing courses.
 All NUR courses must be completed before taking NUR4940C; however, a student may take non-nursing courses concurrently with NUR4940C.
 Although a preferred progression of other courses is recommended, there is sufficient reinforcement of key concepts across the curriculum, without redundancy of material, to enable the student to be successful if courses are taken in a different order.

-BSN Courses that have a C attached to the course number, currently NUR4638C Individual, Family, and Population Health (Community) and NUR4940C Nursing Excellence (Capstone), have a clinical component.
+BSN Courses that have a C attached to the course number, currently NUR4638C Individual, Family, and Population Health (Community) and NUR4940C Nursing Excellence (Capstone), have an experiential learning component.
 These classes require that part of the course be completed in a health facility of your choice, provided the course objectives can be met at that facility.
-These clinical hours are self-scheduled although there may be restrictions on scheduling with specific deadlines for completion as outlined in the course syllabus.
-It will be your responsibility to schedule the clinical component with the facility and to know the facility’s expectation for meeting specific health and other requirements.
+Experiential learning is self-scheduled although there may be restrictions on scheduling with specific deadlines for completion as outlined in the course syllabus.
+It will be your responsibility to schedule the experiential learning component with the facility and to know the facility’s expectation for meeting specific health and other requirements.
 Some facilities require such items as proof of current immunizations and a criminal background check.
 Other facilities may have other requirements or no requirements.
 If you schedule with a facility that has these requirements, please realize that this process takes time and that you will be responsible for the expenses incurred to be compliant with the requirement.
-For this reason, many students choose to select their own employment setting for the clinical component.
-Please keep this in mind as you prepare to take these courses to avoid problems with completing the clinical component, and thusly, not successfully completing the course.
+For this reason, many students choose to select their own employment setting for the experiential learning component.
+Please keep this in mind as you prepare to take these courses to avoid problems with completing the experiential learning component, and thusly, not successfully completing the course.

 Upper-Division Required Courses: 32 credits